 Coille Badan Mhugaidh

 The trees that had furnished the wood for the ill-fated New Lodge had all come off the Ben Damph Estate and others of their ilk lined the track as I continued.
 These had once formed the extensive Coille Badan Mhugaidh (coille, ‘wood’), which covered the estate in former years but is now much reduced.
-Still, it made for a delightfully leafy walk, which became even better as the path came alongside the waters of Òb Gorm Mòr (‘big blue cove’).
+Such cover as was left still made for a delightfully leafy walk.

 Òb Gorm Mòr